 In northern Crete, near the modern city of Heraklion lies the ruins of Knossos, a city dating back to 7000 BC which was once home to a number of famous Greek myths and is now a popular tourist attraction.

-According to Greek mythology, King Minos built his palace at Knossos and more famously, his Labyrinth, a maze so complex that no-one could ever find their way out.
-In the center of the diabolical Labyrinth of Knossos lurked the Minotaur: half-man, half bull, all nightmare.
+According to Greek mythology, King Minos built his palace at Knossos.
+Daedulus, a craftsman and brilliant inventor, built the labyrinth to house Pasiphea’s son, the minotaur, under King Minos’s order.
+The labyrinth was a huge seemingly never-ending maze located under the court of King Minos.
 Unfortunately, much of this legend is unverifiable as the Palace of Knossos was destroyed by fire around 1450 BC, and the surrounding town was left deserted and was eventually lost to time.

 However, after centuries of existing only in myth, thanks to the work of a British archaeologist Knossos was put back on the map.
 In 1900 Arthur Evans bought several acres of land near Crete, hoping to find evidence of the historical reign of Minos.
 He began to dig and over the course of 25 years of work he uncovered layer after layer of finds including the ruins of a spectacular palace.
 Having decided that this was the palace of Minos, he set about restoring it.